nodejs/TSC/GitHub-Org-Management-Policy.md

 ## Use of Bots and Services

-Automation tools such as bots and third-party services on any repository must be approved by the TSC and are subject to regular security audits.
-Bots that perform actions on behalf of the project (such as moderation or membership management actions) are required to maintain a log, accessible to the TSC, of all actions taken.
+Automation tools such as bots and third-party services on any repository must be approved by the TSC and CommComm and are subject to regular security audits.
+Bots that perform actions on behalf of the project (such as moderation or membership management actions) are required to maintain a log, accessible to all individuals granted Owner permissions, of all actions taken.